Frederick Augustus Rauch: Biography

 He graduated from the University of Marburg, afterward studied at Giessen and Heidelberg, and became extraordinary professor at the University of Giessen.
 He was appointed to a full professorship at the University of Heidelberg at twenty-four years of age.
-"Such an appointment at so early an age has to my knowledge only once been repeated in this century, viz., in the case of Friederich Nietzsche, who is considered the profoundest philosophical thinker of modern Germany".
+"Such an appointment at so early an age has to my knowledge only once been repeated in this century, viz., in the case of Friedrich Nietzsche, who is considered the profoundest philosophical thinker of modern Germany".

 He fled from Germany on account of a public expression of his political views, and landed in the United States in 1831.
 He learned English in Easton, Pennsylvania, where he gave lessons on the pianoforte, and was for a short time professor of German in Lafayette College.

 He was then chosen as principal of a classical school that had been established by the authorities of the German Reformed Church at York, Pennsylvania.
 A few months later, he was ordained to the ministry and appointed professor of biblical literature in the theological seminary at York, while retaining charge of the academy, which in 1835 moved to Mercersburg.
 Under his management, the school flourished, and in 1836 was transformed into Marshall College, of which he became the first president.

 Rauch died on 2 March 1841.
 He was buried in Mercersburg; however, his remains were later moved to Lancaster, Pennsylvania.